 Notice that I don’t include LGBT or multi-cultural romance as specific genres, even though the publishers do.
 I don’t include them because ANY of those story types in my last paragraph can be told with minority or queer characters.
 I don’t feel like the skin color or sexual orientation of the main characters should define what genre they live in.
 The same is true for a lot of Christian romance.
 The character’s religious beliefs are just like skin color and sexual orientation – not genre-defining.
 In my opinion, anyway.
 Now, there are inspirational or Christian romances where the story is built around the religious experience (say, a mission trip or a pastor dealing with his congregation) and those are legitimate genre-defining qualities.
 But just having Christian characters should not define your story as a Christian romance.

 Another thing I don’t include as defining a romance sub-genre is heat level.
 I’m going to do a different post about sex and romance, so I won’t go into too much detail here, but suffice to say that while heat level can help a reader determine if a book matches their comfort level/preferences, I don’t think it’s a useful distinction otherwise.

 But here’s the heart of romance – the idea that relationships are important.
 That love is important.
-That connection, and family, and friendship (and, yes, sex), are all important.
+That connection, and family, and friendship (and, yes, sex, or being able to make one’s own decisions about sex), are all important.
 That hope is important – hope for the future, and hope for a better world.
 A Happily Ever After (or Happy For Now) ending doesn’t make romance an unrealistic genre.
 It makes us the genre of eternal optimism.
 At the end, after all of the trials and conflict and pain, our characters come together and are stronger because of their love.
 And that’s an idea worth celebrating.

 To read my fantasy romance, check out one of these fine retailers: